livekit/client-sdk-react-native/README.md

 Android screenshare requires a foreground service with type `mediaProjection` to be present.

+From 2.4.0 onwards, this is handled internally and no extra setup is required.

+---

+On versions prior to 2.4.0, you must declare your own foreground service.

 The example app uses [@supersami/rn-foreground-service](https://github.com/Raja0sama/rn-foreground-service) for this.

 Add the following permissions to your `AndroidManifest.xml` file: